joaoprl/LightSwitch/README.md

 # Light Switch
 This project uses [hidapi] to communicate with an usb-relay that is connected to a lamp.

-### Objective
-To answer the question: "In how many ways can a programmer switch on a lightbulb?"
+In how many ways can a programmer switch on a lightbulb?

 ### Setup
 TODO: add image describing the setup